Best Smith Sunglasses for Fishing and Water Sports 2023

 Due to the fact that they are slightly larger frames that would do better on larger faces, the Deckboss was slightly less comfy for me.
 I gave the Castaway the lowest marks, but only because with glass lenses they are so much heavier than the others.
 You feel the added pressure on the bridge of your nose when wearing them for extended periods of time.

-Man wearing smith deckboss sunglasses in front of frozen mountain lake
+Man wearing Smith Deckboss sunglasses in front of frozen mountain lake

 Backpacking in the Sawtooths, the Smith Deckboss bobbled on my nose before I adjusted the earpieces.